solomonheisey/Spiderweb/README.md

 Notes:
 * At least one network card is required.
 A secondary network card is preferred since one must be placed into monitored mode in order to sniff network packets.
 * As of now, this program only works on Lifx lightbulbs.
-All devices must me registered to a network and fully setup in order to use the full functionality of the program.
+All devices must be registered to a network and fully setup in order to use the full functionality of the program.

 ```
 $ pip install -r requirements.txt